The Wine Tasting in Tuscany

-When travelling Tuscany, the landscape is mesmerising, especially the areas dedicated to wine production, like that of Chianti, Montepulciano, Montalcino — Let’s be honest, almost everywhere in Tuscany there is an area dedicated to wine: from the coast and the town Bolgheri to the Apennine hills between Mugello and Casentino.
+When traveling Tuscany, the landscape is mesmerizing, especially the areas dedicated to wine production, like that of Chianti, Montepulciano, Montalcino — Let’s be honest, almost everywhere in Tuscany there is an area dedicated to wine: from the coast and the town Bolgheri to the Apennine hills between Mugello and Casentino.

 you can have all the knowledge, the equipment and even the passion…but if you don’t have good dirt, then you will never have good wine